jrkerns/pylinac/docs/source/installation.rst

 That's okay!
 If you're not a programmer at all you'll have a few things to do to get up and running, but never fear.
 Using pylinac requires not just the base language Python, but a few dependencies as well.
-Since most physicists don't program, or if they do it's in MATLAB, this section will help jumpstart your use of not just pylinac but Python in general and all its wonderful goodness!
+Since most physicists don't program, or if they do it's in MATLAB, this section will help jumpstart your use of not just ``pylinac`` but Python in general and all its wonderful goodness!
 Getting started with Python takes some work to get set up and running, but it's well worth the effort.

+.. _distro_stack:

 Get a Distribution Stack
 ^^^^^^^^^^^^^^^^^^^^^^^^